 Tarek El-Messidi is a Muslim American social entrepreneur and activist.
-In 2012, The Muslim 500 listed him as one of the 500 Most Influential Muslims worldwide.
-Between 1998 and 2006, he pursued Islamic studies at programs domestically and abroad in Morocco, Egypt, and Jordan.
+In 2012, Georgetown University listed him as one of the 500 Most Influential Muslims worldwide.
+Between 1998 and 2006, he pursued Islamic studies at programs in the United States, Morocco, Egypt, and Jordan.

-Last year, Tarek also lead a campaign where Muslims raised $215,000 for the San Bernardino shooting victims – a campaign that President Obama highlighted in his Baltimore Mosque Speech (see 1-minute Obama video here).
+Last year, Tarek also led a campaign where Muslims raised $215,000 for the San Bernardino shooting victims – a campaign that President Obama highlighted in his Baltimore Mosque Speech (see 1-min video here).

-And most recently, just this past week, Tarek co-organized a crowdfunding campaign asking Muslim-Americans to raise funds for vandalized Jewish cemeteries in St Louis and Philadelhpia.
-They surpassed their $20,000 goal in only 3 hours and have now raised over $150,000 in 1 week.
+And most recently, in February 2017, Tarek co-organized a crowdfunding campaign asking Muslim-Americans to raise funds for vandalized Jewish cemeteries in St Louis and Philadelphia.
+They surpassed their $20,000 goal in only 3 hours and over $150,000 in 1 week.
 The campaign went viral after it was tweeted by J.K.
 Rowling and Ellen Degeneres in the first two days – leading to international media coverage in outlets such as CNN Headline News and The New York Times (see tweets and articles here).

-As a result of his innovative work that shifts the narrative about Muslim-Americans, Tarek was invited to the White House four times over the past two years for various events and roundtable discussions.
-He currently resides with in Philadelphia.
+As a result of his innovative work that shifts the narrative about Muslim-Americans, Tarek was invited to the White House four times in the last 2 years of the Obama administration for various events and discussions.
+He currently resides in Philadelphia.